Win $15,000 & Support Our Students!

 Who We Serve

-Lawrence School serves students with IEPs, 504s, and/or diagnoses, such as: dyslexia, dyscalculia, dysgraphia, and ADHD.
+Lawrence School serves students with IEPs, 504s, and/or diagnoses, including: dyslexia, dyscalculia, dysgraphia, and ADHD.
 Our program is designed for students who have average and above intelligence, who simply process information differently than what is expected in a traditional classroom.

 How We Serve

-For more than half a century, Lawrence School has been developing and refining teaching techniques that best serve the needs of students with learning differences, such as dyslexia, dysgraphia, dyscalculia, and ADHD.
+For more than half a century, Lawrence School has been developing and refining teaching techniques that best serve the needs of students with dyslexia, dysgraphia, dyscalculia, and ADHD.
 Our approach is informed by evidence-based research and the traditions of respect and care upon which our school was founded.

 What We Offer